All Products

 1. systemd-resolved

-If the systemd-resolved service is used, run the following command to clear the DNS cache:
+If your Linux system uses systemd-resolved to manage the DNS cache, you can run the following command to clear the cache:

 sudo systemd-resolve --flush-caches